 Pursuant to C.R.S.
-Section 8-45-122, attached please find Pinnacol Assurance's Report to Colorado Policymakers on 2021 Data.
-Per the statute, the report contains the following information\:
+Section 8-45-122, attached please find Pinnacol Assurance's Report to Colorado Policymakers on 2022 Data.
+Per the statute, the report contains the following information:

 - (a) Number of policies held by Pinnacol.

 - (b) Total assets of Pinnacol.

 - (c) Amount of reserves.

 - (d) Amount of surplus.

 - (e) Number of claims filed.

-- (f) Number of claims admitted or contested within the 20-day period pursuant to Section 8-43-203, specifying the number of contested claims that are medical only and those that are indemnity claim
+- (f) Number of claims admitted or contested within the 20-day period pursuant to Section 8-43-203, specifying the number of contested claims that are medical only and those that are indemnity claims.

 - (g) Number of medical procedures denied.

 - (h) Amount of total compensation each executive officer or staff member receives, including bonuses and deferred compensation.

 - (i) Amount spent on commissions.

 - (j) Amount paid to trade associations for marketing fees.

 - (k) All information relating to bonus programs.

 - (I) Any other information the CEO deems relevant to the report.

-- \ All data is as of year-end 2021.
+All data is as of year-end 2022.

 The introduction to the report also highlights Pinnacol's focus on and commitment to policyholders, injured workers and the Colorado community.
-We also detail the actions we took to support Colorado businesses, our policyholders and workers through the unprecedented COVID-19 pandemic.